Tikitere Graben: Geology

 The Tikitere Graben is subsiding at 0.2 cm/year and has destroyed the Rotorua Caldera rim at this point, so providing the current natural outlet for Lake Rotorua.
 The graben is a tectonic intra-rift graben within the Taupō Rift and is delimited by two unnamed active faults in the current active NZ fault database (#3590 and #2210).
 These north-west to south-east trending faults could be modelled to suggest the graben is being produced by a transtensional stress regime or as an accommodation zone between offset spreading centres.
 Historically some suspect that the graben did not exist, after the Rotorua Caldera forming Mamaku eruption of approximately 240,000 years ago.
 After this, the lake filled to a maximum elevation of 414 m above sea level.

 The drainage of this initial Lake Rotorua is not known, but would have been through the Tikitere Graben most of the time since.
 The outlet was perhaps initially through the Hemo Gap to the south of the present town of Rotorua.
 Whatever there has been drainage at times through the Hemo Gap, and at some stage drainage of Rotorua Lake through the Tikitere Graben became established prior to the Rotoiti eruption in the Ōkataina Volcanic Centre of 47,400 years ago.
-Drainage may not have been through what seems to be a very young Kaituna River gorge and a possible route far to the east beyound the present eastern end of Lake Rotoiti is suspected.
+Drainage may not have been through what seems to be a very young Kaituna River gorge and a possible route far to the east beyond the present eastern end of Lake Rotoiti is suspected.

 It is known that after the Rotoiti eruption Lake Rotorua rose to an elevation of just over 370 m and at a later stage drained through the Tikitere Graben back into what is now Lake Rotoiti scoring an approximately 1 km wide, 60 m deep channel in the western arm of Lake Rotoiti to reach initially the eastern Rotoiti craters of the Haroharo caldera in the Ōkataina Volcanic Centre and then on to the sea.
 By about 9500 years ago dome building activity in the eastern Haroharo portions of the Ōkataina Volcanic Centre had raised Lake Rotoiti to a maximum elevation of 294 m so it started flowing down the Kaituna River and in due course further graben sinking resulted in both lakes having the near common outlet level of today's 280 m.